1. Create A Custom Website

-Follow Their Lead: Rhett Hildebrandt created a website MarryMeMaryDay.com where he posted illustrations he had made of his girlfriend, Mary’s, favorite movies, books, TV shows and more, including Beauty and the Beast, Harry Potter and The Princess Bride.
-Then he asked the social-sphere on Twitter and Reddit to help out with his proposal by posting photos of his girlfriend Mary’s favorite things -- all with the hashtag #MarryMeMaryDay.
+Follow Their Lead: Rhett Hildebrandt created a website MarryMeMaryDay.com for his girlfriend, Mary, where he posted illustrations he had made her favorite movies, books, TV shows and more, including Beauty and the Beast, the Harry Potter series and The Princess Bride.
+Then he asked the social-sphere on Twitter and Reddit to help out with his proposal by posting photos of Mary’s favorite things -- all with the hashtag #MarryMeMaryDay.
 At the end of the day, he led her into a room set up with a projector and shared all of the hashtagged images with her.

-Jason Sherman put his skills to work and designed and produced a custom website for his girlfriend --MeAndYouMakes.Us.
-There he posted photos of the two of them from the time the first met to the day he proposed.
+Jason Sherman put his skills to work and designed a custom website for his girlfriend --MeAndYouMakes.Us.
+There, he posted photos of the two of them from the time the first met to the day he proposed.
 When his girlfriend pulled up the site, she was surprised to find all of the photos and a proposal waiting for her!

-Enlist a Celebrity (Or Favorite Band, Sports Team Or Athlete) To Help You Propose
+2. Enlist a Celebrity (or Favorite Band, Sports Team or Athlete)

-Maybe you met at a concert or maybe you’ve have always had a shared love for the same sports team.
+Maybe you met at a concert, or maybe you’ve have always had a shared love for the same sports team.
 Enlisting someone you both admire to be a part of the proposal takes more time and coordination but ultimately makes for a seriously memorable story.
-Just choose someone you both love (in other words, if she doesn’t love football, asking the local team to help you propose to her isn’t going to be special for you both).
+Just choose someone you both love (in other words, if he or she doesn’t love football, asking the local team to help you propose isn’t going to be special for you both).

 For a couple of Bruce Springsteen fans, this was the ultimate proposal.
-During one of Springsteen’s concerts in Brazil, Bruce actually pulled the couple up to the stage for the entire audience to see the two get engaged.
-To top it all off, Springsteen played "She’s The One" during the proposal and gave the couple congratulatory hugs.
+During one of Springsteen’s concerts in Brazil, Bruce actually pulled the couple on stage for the entire audience to see the two get engaged.
+To top it all off, the rock legend played "She’s The One" during the proposal and gave the couple congratulatory hugs.
 (Skip to the 5-minute mark in the video to see the proposal.)

-More and more couples are going dutch on the engagement ring, so take that idea and decide to propose to one each other for a unique twist on tradition.
+More and more couples are going Dutch on the engagement ring, so take that idea and decide to propose to one another for a unique twist on tradition.
 You can make it as much or as little of a surprise as you want.
 For example, shop for the rings together and decide to propose to one another on a particular day.
 Or, keep it all a secret by surprising one another with rings and a creative proposal.

-Incorporate Her Favorite Thing In the Entire World (And Multiply It By 100)
+4. Incorporate His or Her Favorite Thing in the Entire World (and Multiply It by 100)

-Adding something personalized seems simple enough but this idea takes it up a notch.
-For example, if she loves sunflowers, propose to her in a field of sunflowers.
-If she likes art, take her to her favorite piece in the entire world.
+Adding something personalized seems simple enough, but this idea takes it up a notch.
+For example, if she or he loves sunflowers, propose in a field of sunflowers.
+If it's art, pop the question in front of his or her favorite piece.
 Better yet, have a custom exhibit set up just for the proposal.
 See what we mean?

-Follow Their Lead: Groom-to-be Ed surprised his fiance Alex by proposing in front of 19 pugs (her favorite dog) accessorized with pink heart-shaped balloons in the middle of Central Park.
+Follow Their Lead: Groom-to-be Ed surprised his fiancée, Alex, by proposing in front of 19 pugs (her favorite dog), accessorized with pink heart-shaped balloons in the middle of Central Park.

-Inspired by his girlfriend Andrea’s love of all things Harry Potter, Jaysin planned a Harry Potter-themed scavenger hunt proposal complete with a custom video game!
-Each of the scavenger hunt clues came with a riddle that eventually led her to the UPS store, the public library and finally one of their favorite pubs where he proposed.
+Inspired by his girlfriend Andrea’s love of all things Harry Potter, Jaysin planned a Harry Potter-themed scavenger hunt proposal, complete with a custom video game!
+Each of the scavenger hunt clues came with a riddle that eventually led her to a UPS store, the public library and, finally, one of their favorite pubs, where he proposed.
 The best part?
-There’s a spell casting and magic trick at the end.
+A spell casting and magic trick at the end.

 This doesn’t have to be a skydiving proposal (although we’ve heard of a few!).
-It could be something much more on the mellow side like writing a song just for her with lyrics that include "will you marry me?" and playing it for her at home or during a concert in public.
+It could be something much more on the mellow side, like writing a song just for her with lyrics that include "will you marry me?" and playing it at home or during a concert in public.

 Another guy proposed in the middle of a rock climbing adventure.
 He even planted a few hidden cameras to capture the moment.

-Public proposals are more common than you might think (they actually account for 36% of engagements).
-Getting down on one knee on live TV though is different – and has to be one of the most public and over-the-top ways to propose (on par with getting engaged on the jumbotron at a sporting event).
+Public proposals are more common than you might think (they actually account for 36 percent of engagements).
+Getting down on one knee on live TV though is different -- and has to be one of the most public and over-the-top ways to propose (on par with getting engaged on the Jumbotron at a sporting event).
 A grand gesture can be totally romantic, but you also have to consider the pressure of making a lifetime decision in front of a million viewers.

 See More: Popping the Question